Effective: May 17, 2018

 Privacy Statement

-Other units at the university may collect and use information in different ways.
+Other units, colleges and campuses at the university may collect and use information in diverse ways.
 Therefore, when visiting and using other university websites and applications, review the privacy notices for the sites being visited.
 Temple University is not responsible for the content of other websites or for the privacy practices of websites outside the scope of this notice.

 No data transmission over the internet or website can be guaranteed to be secure from intrusion.
 However, we maintain commercially reasonable physical, electronic and procedural safeguards to protect your personal information in accordance with data protection legislative requirements.